Our approach to policy development and enforcement philosophy

-Is the behavior newsworthy and in the legitimate public interest?
+Is the behavior in the legitimate public interest?

 Twitter moves at the speed of public consciousness and people come to the service to stay informed about what matters.
 Exposure to different viewpoints can help people learn from one another, become more tolerant, and make decisions about the type of society we want to live in.